 Practices to follow

-- Naming — Use clear names (
+- Naming and category — Use clear names (

 - Access — Restrict who can create environments and deploy apps; use non-production accounts for testing where appropriate; review access periodically.